 The Yorkshire Coast is peppered with independent shops which are a treasure trove for interior designers.
-Places to try include Berties of Bay in Robin Hoods Bay, LillianDaph in Saltburn and Eskdale Antiques in Sleights.
+Places to try include Berties of Bay in Robin Hood's Bay, LillianDaph in Saltburn and Eskdale Antiques in Sleights.
 There’s also a variety of antique and collectable shops in Whitby old town.

 We love this stylish lamp at Rock Lobster.

 Whether to go dog-friendly is a decision that all cottage owners need to make.
 On the Yorkshire Coast, in particular, there is a big demand for dog-friendly holiday cottages.
 Many beaches, cafes and pubs will allow dogs and people are looking for somewhere they can stay with their whole family, including their four-legged friend.